SilverBlog/silverblog/README.md

 You can download the latest android client at https://github.com/SilverBlogTeam/SilverBlog_Android/releases.

-You can manage your blog using `SilverCreate` (https://c.silverblog.org).
+You can manage your blog using `Silver Create` (https://c.silverblog.org).

 You can use pip install [qrcode_terminal](https://github.com/alishtory/qrcode-terminal) dependencies, and then execute `python3 control_server.py` generate automated configuration QR code.